 The two basic systems

-Steering systems can be broken down to two basic types, “Steering box” and the “Rack and pinion style”.
+Steering systems can be broken down into two basic types, "Steering box" and the "Rack and pinion style".the steering box systempower steering rack

 Each of these types are now usually power-assisted in some form depending on the manufacturer and design of the remainder of the system.

-The advent of power steering has meant the vehicle can be safely manoeuvred with very little effort from the driver.
+The advent of power steering has meant the vehicle can be safely manoeuvred with minimal effort from the driver.

-We have all tried to turn the wheels of a car with the engine turned off and felt the extra effort just to turn the wheels, so having a power steering system functioning correctly is a necessity for the safe driving of your vehicle and certainly a welcome advance to drivers.
+We have all tried to turn the wheels of a car with the engine turned off and felt the extra effort just to turn the wheels, so having a power steering system functioning correctly is a necessity for the safe driving of your vehicle and, indeed, a welcome advance to drivers.

 Your mechanic would inspect the system for leaks and damage when the vehicle was undergoing its usual service.

-In fact, some businesses specialise in providing power-steering unit servicing for the trade because it is has become such an intricate field.
+Some businesses specialise in providing power-steering unit servicing for the trade because it has become such an intricate field.